rahulk200013/aes128-encryption-decryption-verilog/README.md

 ## Testing

 To verify the implementation, use the Python script `test_aes128.py` located in the `scripts/` directory.
-This script compares the results from the AES128 implementation with the expected outputs.
+This script can be used to compare the results from the AES128 implementation with the expected outputs.

 ### Prerequisites